ATLAS100 -- I. A volume-limited sample of supernovae and related transients within 100 Mpc: ATLAS100 sample definition

 \subsection{Sample vetting and rejection of contaminants}

 The following categories of contaminants were identified and rejected in our vetting process:

 \begin{enumerate}

 \item \textit{Novae and nova candidates}.
 We do not include extragalactic novae in our sample, which is restricted to SNe and other extragalactic transients such as TDEs, CaSTs, and other gap transients.
 We therefore rejected confirmed novae with a spectroscopic classification on TNS, or identified as such through Astronomer's Telegrams (ATels).
 We also removed nova candidates, which we identify as unclassified transients in nearby host galaxies with a peak absolute magnitude $M \lesssim -9$ that were likely novae.
 At this absolute magnitude, novae are detected only in galaxies within $3-4$\,Mpc, with M31 and Centaurus A being good examples where we have uncovered multiple nova candidates.
+A total of nine candidate novae were identified and removed from the sample.
 We note, however, that we may have rejected unclassified, nearby and faint gap transients such as LBV eruptions and LRNe.
+Of the nova candidates that were removed, we highlight \ATxx{2022kjj} in M31, that shows a long-duration, undulating light curve.
+This transient does not look like a typical nova, and could be a gap transient in M31.

 \item \textit{Cataclysmic Variables (CVs) and CV candidates}.
 Our preliminary extraction of $z \leq 0.025$ transients included several classified foreground CVs on the TNS with $z = 0$, these are common Galactic outbursts and were removed from the sample.
 A few unclassified candidates in our list were most likely foreground CVs, spatially coincident within the \sherlock\ crossmatch radius of a 100 Mpc galaxy.
 Telltale signs of these objects in the light curve are a blue colour at peak, a short rise time (typically a few days) followed by immediate decline, and in some cases evidence of recurrent activity in ATLAS, ZTF and/or PS1 history.
 A coincident, faint, blue stellar source was identified in PS1 reference images for some of these objects, corroborating their identification as foreground CVs.
 These were also removed from the sample.
 An example is \ATxx{2020krl} that was discovered by ATLAS with a projected separation of 18 kpc from the galaxy UGC 11262 at $z = 0.019$, but was later classified as a foreground CV \citep{2020TNSCR1561....1G}.